MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ------------------------------ -->
 #### Using Selenium WebDriver

 One possible WebDriver framework you can use is Selenium WebDriver, which is part of the Selenium suite of tools.

-Selenium WebDriver is an open-source testing framework that can be used on any platform, and provides language bindings for Java, Python, C#, Ruby, and JavaScript.
-To run Selenium 4 tests, Python 3 is required (Python 2.7 is not supported).
+Selenium WebDriver is an open-source testing framework that can be used on any platform, and provides language bindings for Java, Python 3, C#, Ruby, and JavaScript.

-To use WebDriver to automate Microsoft Edge, if you use Selenium, you must use Selenium 4, which has built-in support for Microsoft Edge (Chromium).
+If you use Selenium to automate Microsoft Edge, you must use Selenium 4; Selenium 3 is no longer supported.

-To install Selenium 4, see [Install a Selenium library](https://www.selenium.dev/documentation/webdriver/getting_started/install_library/).
-In case you need it, the NuGet packages page is [Selenium.WebDriver](https://www.nuget.org/packages/Selenium.WebDriver).
+For detailed instructions on installing Selenium for your preferred language and development environment, see Selenium's documentation about [Installing a Selenium library](https://www.selenium.dev/documentation/webdriver/getting_started/install_library/).

 <!-- ====================================================================== -->